 The standing wedge ostectomy (or bone shave) is a much more invasive procedure, but it removes the kissing spines completely.

-This surgery can be performed with your horse standing or lying on its side.
-The surgeon will make a large incision down the length of your horses back over the areas affected by kissing spine.
+This surgery can be performed with your horse under standing sedation or general anesthesia.
+The surgeon will make a large incision down the length of your horse’s back over the areas affected by kissing spine.

 The surgeon will then cut through the supraspinous ligament, which is the large band of fibrous tissue that runs along the top of the spinous processes.